Daisaku Ikeda

 Daisaku Ikeda (池田 大作, Ikeda Daisaku) was a Japanese Buddhist leader, author, educator and nuclear disarmament advocate.
-He served as the third president and then honorary president of the Soka Gakkai, which is considered among the largest of Japan's new religious movements but has also been described as a cult by some media and politicians (e.g., the French parliamentary commission in 1995).
+He served as the third president and then honorary president of the Soka Gakkai, which is considered among the largest of Japan's new religious movements, but has also been described as a cult by medias ("Soka Gakkai has many of the markings of a cult") and politicians (the French parliamentary commission in 1995).

 Ikeda was the founding president of the Soka Gakkai International.
-Soka Gakkai claims Japanese membership of 8.27 million households.
-Recent research and surveys suggest that between 2.5 million and 4 million people - approximately two to three percent of the Japanese population - are active members of Soka Gakkai, and the organization claims to have approximately 11 million practitioners in 192 countries and territories, more than 1.5 million of whom reside outside of Japan as of 2012.
+Although a claimed Japanese membership of 8.27 million households, recent research and surveys suggest that between 2.5 million and 4 million people - approximately two to three percent of the Japanese population - are active members of Soka Gakkai, and the organization claims to have approximately 11 million practitioners in 192 countries and territories, more than 1.5 million of whom reside outside of Japan as of 2012.

 Ikeda was the founder of a variety of educational and cultural institutions including Soka University, Soka University of America, Min-On Concert Association and Tokyo Fuji Art Museum.
 In Japan, he was also known for his international outreach to China.

-Ikeda has been described as controversial over the decades due to the ambivalent reputation of the Soka Gakkai and his relation to the political party Kōmeitō, which he founded.
-He has been the subject of numerous articles, questions and accusations in Japanese and international media.At his death, scholars and journalists described Ikeda as among the most polarizing and important figures in modern Japanese religion and politics.

 Early life and background

 Ikeda Daisaku was born in Ōmori, Ōta, Tokyo, Japan, on 2 January 1928.
 Ikeda had four older brothers, two younger brothers, and a younger sister.
 His parents later adopted two more children, for a total of 10 children.
 Since the mid-nineteenth century, the Ikeda family had successfully farmed nori, edible seaweed, in Tokyo Bay.
 By the turn of the twentieth century, the Ikeda family business was the largest producer of nori in Tokyo.
 The devastation of the 1923 Great Kantō earthquake left the family's enterprise in ruins.
 Ikeda's eldest brother, Kiichi, died in the Imphal Campaign in Burma in January 1945 during the last stages of World War II.
-Ikeda suffered from tuberculosis in his younger days.
+Ikeda suffered from tuberculosis in his younger days, a time dedicated to avid reading of books and poems from Japan and throughout the world.

 In August 1947, at the age of 19, Ikeda was invited by an old friend to attend a Buddhist discussion meeting.
 It was there that he met Josei Toda, the second president of Japan's Soka Gakkai Buddhist organization.
 Ikeda began practicing Nichiren Buddhism and joined the Soka Gakkai.
 He regarded Toda as his spiritual mentor and became a charter member of the group's youth division.